ideas-lab-nus/vizpro/docs/README.md

  - The `Components Tab` on the left holds all the in-house components as well as user-defined ones.
 Components are categorized, and the current category can be toggled through the column at the right edge of this tab.
  - The `Properties Tab` allows you to modify certain properties of select components, which can opened on double click of the specific component.
  - The `Canvas` is where your components will be added and input/output modified as required.
 The `Canvas` can be zoomed to different sizes.
- - Users can drag components to different positions in the canvas.
+ - Users can drag components to different positions in the Canvas.

 <p align="center">
 <img src="./images/blankCanvas.png" alt="drawing" height="400" width="900"/>